 While your shells are resting/baking/cooling, whip up your honey ginger buttercream.
 This recipe is straight forward, but has room for flexibility based on the amount of ginger you’d like.

 Before assembling, make sure your shells are completely cool.
 Match up your shells so each has a partner of equal size, and pipe a dollop of your buttercream on one shell in each pair.
+Leave a little space around the edge of the dollop, because it will spread when you sandwich the shells.

 Next, let’s take a minute to check out this honeycomb decoration.
 Y’all, it’s a STUNNER!
 This honeycomb technique is surprisingly easy, and also super fun and satisfying to make.